webpro/dyson/README.md

 ### Quick demo

     npm install dyson -g

+Note: To generate images [node-canvas](https://github.com/LearnBoost/node-canvas) is used.
+Check out [wiki](https://github.com/LearnBoost/node-canvas/wiki/_pages) to find install guide for your particular system.

 Run `dyson demo` to play around and serve some demo JSON responses at these endpoints: